Go Back Email Link

 • Grease a 19 cm or a 20 cm spring form cake tin with butter and line it with baking paper on the base and sides.

 • Crush the pihikete tiakarete mā (white chocolate biscuits) in a mortar and pestle, a food processor or with a rolling pin.
-You should have a fine-ish crumb.

 • Add the kongakonga pihikete (biscuits crumbs), kokonati (coconut) and pata (butter) to a small bowl.
-Whakaranuhia - stir until combined.

-• Add to the base of the prepared tin.
 Press the kongakonga (crumb) firmly with the back of a spoon so it is flat.

-• Add the wai (water) in to a small bowl.
 Add the paura tetepe (gelatine powder) and stir with a fork until combined.
 Leave to bloom for 5 minutes.

 • Add the tiakarete mā (white chocolate) and ⅓ C kirīmi (cream) in to a medium, heat proof bowl.

-Place it over a pot of barely simmering water (about 3 cm deep) and gently melt.
+• Place it over a pot of barely simmering water (about 3 cm deep) and gently melt.
 Make sure the bowl doesn't touch the water.
-Remove from the heat and leave to the side to cool.

 • Turn the heat off the pot of simmering water and place the ranunga tetepe (gelatine mixture) bowl in to the water to gently melt it.
-As an alternative, melt it in the microwave for 20 seconds.

 • Leave for 2 minutes to cool.

-Then, in two additions, stir the melted gelatine mixture in to the tiakarete mā (white chocolate).
+• In two additions, stir the melted gelatine mixture in to the tiakarete mā (white chocolate).
 Leave aside.

 • Add the room temperature kirīmi tīhi (cream cheese) in to a large bowl.
-Whisk it with electric beaters for one minute until smooth.

 • Add the puehu huka (icing sugar), kiri rēmana (lemon zest), wai rēmana (lemon juice) and wanira (vanilla) in to the kirīmi tīhi (cream cheese).

-Tāwhiuwhiua - whip it, on low speed for a minute until smooth.
+• Tāwhiuwhiua (whip it) on low speed for a minute until smooth.

-• Add a third of the white chocolate mixture at a time.
 Whip on low speed (for around 15-20 seconds) after each addition, until smooth.

 • To a medium bowl add the kirīmi (cream).
 Whip until it starts to thicken.
-Add the kirīmi kawa (sour cream) and continue to whip until thick.

 • Fold the ranunga kirīmi (cream mixture) in to the cream cheese mixture in two parts, folding after each addition.